prfmodel.models.impulse

 Parameters:

 • parameters (pandas.DataFrame) – Dataframe with columns containing different model parameters and rows containing parameter values for different batches.
-Must contain the columns shape_1, rate_1, shape_2, rate_2, and weight.
+Must contain the columns delay, dispersion, undershoot, u_dispersion, ratio, and weight_deriv.

 • dtype (str, optional) – The dtype of the prediction result.
 If None (the default), uses the dtype from prfmodel.utils.get_dtype().